Las Vegas Schools with Life Sciences Degree Programs

 Associate of Science in Biological Sciences

 CSN's Associate of Science degree with an emphasis in biological sciences is designed to provide students with a general foundation in biology.
 Most students use this degree to transfer to a 4-year university to earn a bachelor's degree in biology or a related field.
 The degree does not provide career training or direct entry into the professional field of biology.
 The program includes 60 total credits, 32 of which are general education courses.
-Degree-specific coursework includes introduction to modern biology, chemistry, physics and microbiology.
+Degree-specific coursework includes an introduction to modern biology, chemistry and physics.
 Enrolled students also have the opportunity to participate in the 5-week 'Biomedical Exploration Workshop' during the summer, which includes guest lectures and field trips to medical facilities; it also helps students improve their laboratory skills and prepare for advanced science training.

 University of Nevada - Las Vegas

-Established in 1957, the University of Nevada - Las Vegas (UNLV) is an urban, research-based institution with over 3,000 faculty and staff members to accommodate its roughly 28,000 students.
+Established in 1957, the University of Nevada - Las Vegas (UNLV) is an urban, research-based institution with over 1,000 faculty and staff members to accommodate roughly 30,000 students.
 UNLV offers undergraduate and graduate degree programs with concentrations in a wide variety of biological studies through the university's School of Life Sciences.
 A 10-week summer research program in environmental microbiology, the 'Microbiology Research Experience for Undergraduates', is also open to all undergraduate biology majors interested in earning extra money, gaining professional research experience and increasing the breadth of their education.
 Though graduate students typically work at least one semester as a teaching assistant, the school attempts to support all students with teaching or research assistantships throughout the duration of their programs.

 Bachelor of Science in Biological Sciences